 It has been a milder summer than we are accustomed to.
 We average eighteen days of 100 degrees or more, with our last 100-degree day being August 17th.
 Since that time, it has been surprisingly milder.
 The average date for our last 100 degree day is August 26th, although we did have a 100 degree day as late as October 3rd (1951).
-But with the early September cool front that we had, it appears that 100 degree days are over for this year.
+But, it appears that 100 degree days are over for this year.

 Many who like spending time outdoors are aware that fall in the north Texas area is hard to beat for weather.
 The average temperatures for the next three months are as follows:

 - September -78 degrees (average high=88 degrees; average low=67 degrees)